 Download an Application.

-Mail the completed registration application along with the required $45 enrollment check or money order made payable to Justice Initiatives, Inc.
+You can complete the application and submit via email or mail.
+A completed registration application along with the required $25 program fee (check or money order made payable to Justice Initiatives, Inc.) must be submitted to:

 832 East Fourth Street, Suite 4420

 Confirmation of your acceptance will be sent to you via email.